chipsalliance/chisel/README.md

  We may introduce new definitions or add additional parameters to existing definitions in a minor release, but we do our best to maintain compatibility with previous minor releases of a major release - code that worked in `3.2.0` should continue to work un-modified in `3.2.10`.

 We encourage chisel users (rather than chisel developers), to use release versions of chisel.
- The chisel web site should indicate the current release version.
+ The chisel web site (and GitHub repository) should indicate the current release version.
  If you encounter an issue with a released version of chisel, please file an issue on GitHub mentioning the chisel version and provide a simple test case (if possible).
  Try to reproduce the issue with the associated latest minor release (to verify that the issue hasn't been addressed).